 Many states have adopted the Uniform Premarital Agreement Act (UPAA).
 This law establishes certain rules governing prenups.
 If a state hasn't adopted this particular law, in all probability it has something similar.

 Here are some of the issues a prenuptial agreement will usually address:

-Because state laws vary, it’s important that you consult with a local family law attorney about what you can include in your prenup.
+Because state laws on prenuptial agreements vary, it's important that you consult with a local family law attorney about what you can include in your prenup.
 For example, some states may allow you to insert a provision concerning whether a spouse will receive spousal support (alimony) if a divorce occurs.
 Other states, however, may prohibit this.

 Note that the final item in the above list paints with a pretty broad brush.
 However, just because something isn't illegal doesn't necessarily mean you should include it in the agreement.
 If you go to court seeking enforcement of a provision, such as who's responsible for vacuuming the house, don't be surprised if the judge unceremoniously sends you packing.
 Prenups aren't intended to address every situation that can crop up in a marriage, so stick to subjects that are truly significant.

-If a court finds that a provision in the prenup is not valid, ordinarily it will just remove that item.
+If a judge finds that a provision in the prenup is not valid, ordinarily it will just remove that item.
 But be aware that, depending on the circumstances, an invalid term could nullify the entire agreement.

 There are a number of other reasons why a prenup might not be valid.
 Some states may even require that both partners have independent attorneys review the agreement before signing.
-So, it's essential that you consult with a local family law attorney who can provide advice specific to your case.
+So it's essential that you consult with a local family law attorney who can provide advice specific to your case.